SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex200user5.png" width="70%">

 10. Now you have to confirm your changes.
-Click on the **Okay**-button.
+Click on the **Okay** button.

 <br><img src="/exercises/ex2/images/ex200user6.png" width="70%">

 The only administrator left will be your trial account user.
 You cannot remove the authorizations of this user completely, as he is the only one left.
-For this reason the authorization
+For this reason, the authorization
 - Manage Tenant Configuration
-- Manage tenant configuration and authorization assignment to users
+- Manage tenant configuration and authorization assignment to users.

 is greyed out.